Get

 However, the herding instinct in Corgis can lead to accidents and injuries, which means that while Corgis can make an excellent family pet, owners should always take care when keeping Corgis around children.
 The same is true of any dog breed.

-To some extent, you will need to train a Corgi that lives with small children to go against their natural instincts.
+To some extent, you will need to train a Corgi who lives with small children to go against their natural instincts.
 You’ll also have to educate your children on how to play and interact with your dog.

 dogster face divider